potetm/auto-highlight/README.md

-# Autohighlighting brought to vim.
+# Auto-highlighting brought to vim.

 This is a feature that most modern IDEs have that I found I missed when in vim.